If you find the text too small to read on this website, press the CTRL button and,

 Noel's prefab on his five-acre plot.
 As he wrote, "It's as isolated as it looks, but plenty of crows and wallabies for company"

 Owing to failing health and eyesight, Noel sold his Mt Perry hide-away the following year and settled in Childers where he passed away in 1995.
 For old times' sake, I kept an eye on Mt Perry and even revisited it in 2003 and in 2005 was surprised to read of the reopening of the old Mt Perry picture show (originally known as the Federal Theatre) as the refurbished Federal Inn.
 Who were those people that would be coming to Mt Perry to fill the $130-a-night rooms and eat those à-la-carte dinners?
-The History page describes how "Bob & Helen Gilbert purchased the delightful building in 2003" but the front page mentions only Bob as owning and running the place now and - another surprise! - it is up for sale again - at a cool, or crazy, $697,000 !
-All webpages have since disappeared.
+The History page describes how "Bob & Helen Gilbert purchased the delightful building in 2003" but the front page mentions only Bob as owning and running the place now and - another surprise! - it was for sale again - click here.
+It eventually sold in 2022 for $455,000, and the new owner flicked it just two years later for a nice profit at $575,000.

 What had gone wrong with Bob and Helen's dream?
 There's a story there somewhere and old Somerset W. Maugham would have turned it into a good one.
 The difference between his and mine is approximately 20,000 well-chosen words!